MicrosoftDocs/Hololens/hololens/hololens-requirements.md

 Consider this deployment model for:

-* Highly Secure environments where "data" needs to be retained in house
+* Highly Secure environments where data needs to be retained in house
 * "Experiences" where the public will be using the devices
 * Internet connectivity issue in the remote area